Would you like to visit Portugal? Find out some of the things to do in Portugal in 15 days?

 - Ponte de São Gonçalo (São Gonçalo Bridge)

-Today you will visit the birthplace of Portugal and the Portuguese Rome.
+On the 11th day you will visit the birthplace of Portugal and the Portuguese Rome.
 Begin with Guimarães and visit:

 - Castelo de Guimarães (Guimarães Castle)